DataIntellectTech/TorQ-Crypto/docs/architecture.md

 ![Demo Data Capture](graphics/fullarchitecture.png)

 ### Feed
-The feed is obtained by querying cryptocurrency APIs (RESTful APIs) with a web resquest.
+The feed is obtained by querying cryptocurrency APIs (RESTful APIs) with a web resquest, and converted to a JSON format which is sent to the feed handler.
 APIs are queried at a default frequency of every 30 seconds, capturing data to a limit of 10 records and sending this data to the tickerplant.